absinthe-graphql/absinthe/guides/telemetry.md

 - `[:absinthe, :resolve, :field, :stop]` when field resolution finishes
 - `[:absinthe, :middleware, :batch, :start]` when the batch processing starts
 - `[:absinthe, :middleware, :batch, :stop]` when the batch processing finishes
+- `[:absinthe, :middleware, :batch, :exception]` when the batch function raises, throws, or exits.
+The metadata includes `:kind`, `:reason`, and `:stacktrace` in addition to the start metadata. `:stacktrace` may be an empty list when the task is killed externally (no stacktrace is available in that case).
+The exception is re-raised after the event is emitted, so existing error-handling code is not affected.
-- `[:absinthe, :middleware, :batch, :timeout]` whe the batch processing times out
+- `[:absinthe, :middleware, :batch, :timeout]` when the batch processing times out

 Telemetry handlers are called with `measurements` and `metadata`.
 For details on what is passed, checkout `Absinthe.Phase.Telemetry`, `Absinthe.Middleware.Telemetry`,